alkezz/Blurrdle/README.md

  ## Upcoming Features
 In the future, I plan on implementing GPT3 to make my life a bit easier when it comes to creating objects for each book.
 In a perfect world, I would pass in a book title to GPT3 in my back end and a prompt to create a JSON object.
 The response will be a book object with the key value pairs mentioned above that I can then send to my front end.
-As mentioned in my "Limitations" a database will be implemented in the near future to secure data from both bad actors and loss.

 ## Example Code
  * app.js